-My analysis of the radical right's impact on capitalism and welfare holds broader insights about the distributive outcomes of political conflict in the 21st century.
+My analysis of the radical right's impact on capitalism and welfare holds broader insights about the distributive outcomes of political conflict in the twenty-first century.
 While the policies outlined above diverge from the neoliberal paradigm of the recent past, they nevertheless undermine redistributive state interventions that would reduce economic inequality.
-In other words, a prowelfare stance does not necessarily equate support for inequality-reducing policies.
+In other words, a pro-welfare stance does not necessarily imply support for inequality-reducing policies.
 The radical right pursues instead a socio-economic agenda of selective status protection that restores horizontal inequalities in terms of gender and ethnicity, without addressing vertical inequalities between the rich and the poor.

-The diverse policy impacts outlined above have in common that they use policy instruments available within a particular welfare state context to re-affirm the traditionally privileged position of threatened labour market insiders and male breadwinners.
-Following the literature on labour market dualisation (e.g. Rueda 2007, Schwander and Häusermann 2013, Rathgeb 2018), "labour market insiders" refer to workers with relatively well-protected and permanent full-time employment contracts, whereas precarious labour market attachments exclude "labour market outsiders" from the employment and social rights enjoyed by insiders.
-The radical right focuses in particular on those labour market insiders and male breadwinners who have seen their dominance ebbing as their employment and citizenship status provides declining protections against the structural displacements and losses that decades of liberalisation have yielded in a context of de-industrialisation, globalisation, and technological change.
-Hence, the radical right does not primarily cater to those already "left behind" by structural shifts in the economy; it responds to the fear rather than the outcome of decline among the previously well-protected native (male) core workforces (Bornschier and Kriesi 2013, Häusermann 2020).
-It thus comes as little surprise that the radical right's policy preferences have typically attracted disproportionately high electoral support from white males with lower levels of formal education over the past roughly four decades (Häusermann et al. 2013, Beramendi et al. 2015, Oesch and Rennwald 2018, Häusermann et al. 2022).
+The diverse policy impacts outlined above have in common that they use policy instruments available within a particular welfare state context to reaffirm the traditionally privileged position of threatened labour market insiders and male breadwinners.
+Following the literature on labour market dualization (e.g. Rueda 2007, Schwander and Häusermann 2013, Rathgeb 2018), 'labour market insiders' refer to workers with relatively well-protected and permanent full-time employment contracts, whereas precarious labour market attachments exclude 'labour market outsiders' from the employment and social rights enjoyed by insiders.
+The radical right focuses on those labour market insiders and male breadwinners who have seen their dominance ebbing as their employment and citizenship status provides declining protections against the structural displacements and losses that decades of liberalization have yielded in a context of deindustrialization, globalization, and technological change.
+Hence, the radical right does not primarily cater to those already 'left behind' by structural shifts in the economy; it responds to the fear rather than the outcome of decline among the previously well-protected native (male) core workforces (Bornschier and Kriesi 2013,